 C. The new birth occurs when one is baptized, for in that simple act of faith they are born not only of the water out of which they arise, but also born of the Spirit (regenerated) by the working of God at that moment, (Colossians 2:12-13).

-3. Involves the word of God
+3. A state involving the Word of God

 A. One is born again by the Word, (1 Peter 1:23); the incorruptible Word that is preached, (1Peter 1:25).
 It is the instrument through which the Spirit convicts the sinner, (John 16:7; Ephesians 6:17)

 B. His word includes the command to be baptized, (Mark 16:16; Acts 2:38; 22:16).
 Jesus sanctifies and cleanses His church by the washing of water by the word, (Ephesians 5:26).
-The “washing of water” is another allusion to baptism – Jameison, Fausset, Brown.
+The “washing of water” is another allusion to baptism – Jamieson, Fausset, Brown.

 C. Yet baptism must be administered in conjunction with the Word of God to be of benefit.
 The new birth involves several elements (water, Spirit, Word of God), all coming together when one responds to the gospel in baptism, (e.g: Acts 2:37-39).

-4. The evidence of the new birth
+4. The evidence of being Born Again

 Read John 3:6-8

 B. Has one been truly born of the Spirit (i.e., born again)?
 With time there should be clear evidence that a change has occurred, (1 John 3:14).
-We call these evidence the fruit of the Spirit, (Galatians 5:22-23).
+We call this evidence the fruit of the Spirit, (Galatians 5:22-23).

-C. Which comes not only being born of the Spirit, but walking in the Spirit, (Galatians 5:16; 25).
+C. Which comes not only being born of the Spirit but walking in the Spirit, (Galatians 5:16; 25).
 Where the fruit does not appear, either there was never any rebirth or one is walking after the flesh, not the Spirit!
 (Galatians 5:17)

-5. The basis for the new birth
+5. The basis for being Born Again